 You may have noticed your weekly offering is lower than in earlier years.
 If so, you are not alone.
 In this post, we will explore eight of the most common reasons church giving is declining and share resources to overcome them.

-The foundation of a healthy culture of generosity and funding your 2022 ministry spending plan, is placing your priority on developing the gift of joyful generosity among the households that call your church home, rather than on getting money from them.
+The foundation of a healthy culture of generosity and funding your ministry spending plan is placing your priority on developing the gift of joyful generosity among the households that call your church home, rather than on getting money from them.
 The difference can seem subtle at first, but if you get it backward, you will drive down giving and steal joy.
-If you would like to learn more about this idea, I suggest spending 30 minutes reading a Spirituality of Fundraising by Henri Nouwen.
+If you want to learn more about this idea, consider spending 30 minutes reading a Spirituality of Fundraising by Henri Nouwen.
 It will give you and other church leaders a common picture and language to use when cultivating a culture of joyful generosity.

-- An understanding of an adequate financial reserve for 2022.
+• An understanding of an adequate financial reserve.
 Horizons recommends 60 to 120 days of operating expenses for most churches.

-Funding Your 2022 Ministry Spending Plan: In order to fully fund your 2022 Ministry Spending Plan, it is critical that you understand and make plans to address the most common reasons many of your households are failing to achieve the joyful generosity and spiritual growth you yearn for them to experience and champion with others.
+Funding Your Ministry Spending Plan: To fully fund your Ministry Spending Plan, it is essential that you understand and plan to address the most common reasons why many of your households are struggling to achieve the joyful generosity and spiritual growth you yearn for them to experience and champion with others.

-It’s a Two-Step Process: Keep in mind, your goal is to help people discern God’s leading in the area of generosity and to encourage them to respond to this leading faithfully.
-It comes as a surprise to many church leaders that there are two questions being answered in this spiritual process of discernment.
+It’s a Two-Step Process: Keep in mind that your goal is to help people discern God’s leading in the area of generosity and to encourage them to respond faithfully to this leading.
+It comes as a surprise to many church leaders that two questions are being answered in this spiritual process of discernment.

 1. We Fail to Effectively Communicate Our Impact Stories

-The number one reason donors chose to give to a particular charitable organization is belief in the mission.
+The primary reason donors choose to give to a particular charitable organization is their belief in the mission.
 Belief comes from hearing about and seeing the impact their giving is making.

 Americans continue to give about the same percentage of the United States Gross Domestic Product and of household disposable income as they have for over 50 years, but they are rapidly shifting their giving from their local church to other non-profits that they perceive are more effectively changing lives than their church.